-The Company's T&D system is comprised of one transmission substation and seven distribution substations, approximately 399 circuit miles of overhead T&D powerlines (high-voltage 69 kiloVolt and 13 kiloVolt), 77 circuit miles of underground T&D powerlines (high-voltage 69 kiloVolt and 13 kiloVolt) and 15 circuit miles of high-voltage submarine transmission cable in Grand Cayman.
+The Company's T&D system is comprised of one transmission substation and eight distribution substations, approximately 501 miles of high-voltage (69 kiloVolt Transmission and 13 kiloVolt Distribution) conductor.
+This total is composed of 375 circuit miles of overhead T&D powerlines, 111 circuit miles of underground T&D powerlines and 15 circuit miles of high-voltage submarine transmission cable in Grand Cayman.
 The T&D powerlines and substations are designed for various categories of hurricane wind loading and flooding conditions that typically accompany hurricanes.
-The T&D assets have an original cost of \$459.5 million and a net book value of \$289.2 million as of December 31, 2020.
+The T&D assets have an original cost of \$557.7 million and a net book value of \$264.2 million as of December 31, 2022.